The life & times of “Red” Witmer

 1910 - 1984

 Nevin David Elias Witmer was born on Christmas Eve 1910.
-His mother was Cora Spicher of Lancaster Pennsylvania, land of the Pennsylvania Dutch.
+His mother was Cora Spicher of Lancaster county Pennsylvania, land of the Pennsylvania Dutch.

 In the Fall of 1934, he married Ethel Mae Miller of Millersburg PA.
-They had two sons, Frank & Jack Witmer.

-I remember Dad and his patience at teaching me to drive, hunt and handle life.
-I remember folk songs like "The Big Rock Candy Mountains" that made levity of hard times.
-Following those years of the depression, he worked as a coal miner, long haul trucker, etc. His final job was with the Commonwealth of Pennsylvania as a correction's (police) officer.
+His sons were named Frank & Jack.
+I remember Dad and his patience teaching me to drive, hunt and handle life.
+I remember the folk songs that he sang, like McClintock's "The Big Rock Candy Mountain" which I later realized to be a warning of the times.
+Following those years of the depression, he worked as a coal miner and farmer.
+His last job was with the Commonwealth of Pennsylvania as a correction's (police) officer.

 Do not stand at my grave and weep;